dacb/what_is_a_hotdog/README.md

 Create the environement with `conda` and `environment.yml`

 # Note
 This is not intended to be a serious approach.
-But it is a sandiwch.
+But it is a sandwich.